 We use the equity method to account for our investments in joint ventures, affiliated companies and alliances in which we have the ability to exercise significant influence, generally represented by equity ownership or partnership equity of at least 20 percent but not more than 50 percent.
 Generally, under the equity method, original investments in these entities are recorded at cost and subsequently adjusted by our share of equity in income or losses after the date of acquisition.
 Investment amounts in excess of our share of an investee's net assets are amortized over the life of the related asset creating the excess, except goodwill which is not amortized.
 Equity in income or losses of each investee is recorded according to our level of ownership; if losses accumulate, we record our share of losses until our investment has been fully depleted.
 If our investment has been fully depleted, we recognize additional losses only when we are the primary funding source.
 We eliminate (to the extent of our ownership percentage) in our Consolidated Financial Statements the profit in inventory held by our equity method investees that has not yet been sold to a third-party.
-Dividends received from equity method investees in our Consolidated Balance Sheets.
-Our share of the results from joint ventures, affiliated companies and alliances is reported in ourConsolidated Statements of Net Income as Equity, royalty and interest income from investees, and is reported net of all applicable income taxes.
+Dividends received from equity method investees reduce the amount of our investment when received and do not impact our earnings.
+Our investments are classified as Investments and advances related to equity method investees in our Consolidated Balance Sheets.
+Our share of the results from joint ventures, affiliated companies and alliances is reported in our Consolidated Statements of Net Income as equity, royalty and interest income from investees, and is reported net of all applicable income taxes.

-Our share of the results from our foreign equity investees are presented net of applicable foreign income taxes in ourConsolidated Statements of Net Income.
+Our share of the results from our foreign equity investees are presented net of applicable foreign income taxes in our Consolidated Statements of Net Income.
 Our remaining U.S. equity investees are partnerships (non-taxable), thus there is no difference between gross or net of tax presentation as the investees are not taxed.
 See NOTE 4, "INVESTMENTS IN EQUITY INVESTEES," for additional information.